 Google Plus Strategy for Networking: Creating and growing the influence of your Google Plus network, which is more powerful than you know.

-In that post I gave you some basic starter strategies for building a Google+ network that can expand your reach and build your influence, not only within Google+ itself, but perhaps even more importantly in Google Search.
 This month I want to build on that and give you some more advanced strategies for creating and growing the influence of that network.
 Be sure you read and heed my previous post first!

 The strategies I’m going to recommend this month are for those ready to go to the next level in building an influential Google+ network.
 You do not need to do all of them, but the more of them you implement the faster and farther your reach will grow.

 When Google+ first began, like a lot of other users I tried to use Circles to segment people I was following by topics.
 Before long I realized that such a tactic had limited utility.
 People are people (there’s your take-home of the day!).
 Joe may be a great cycling blogger, but that doesn’t mean he’s going to post about bicycles all the time.
 He will probably post about other interests as well, or even an occasional dreaded cat meme photo!

 When Google+ introduced Communities I no longer felt the pressure to circle people by topics.
 Instead I now join and participate in the Communities where I know the experts I trust are congregating.
 That leaves my Circles free for other purposes.

 I have now rearranged my Circles to line up with the positions on the Google+ Circle slider.
 The slider lets you fine tune the default view on your home page, which otherwise displays all posts from everyone you have Circled.
 You’ll see the slider at upper right when you select any of the circle tabs at the top of your home page.

 From left to right, the slider positions are:

 - Show no posts from this circle

 - Show some posts